Maikxx/performance-matters-1819/README.md

 * Install dependencies: `yarn` or `npm install`.
 * Start the server with: `yarn start-server` or `npm run start-server`.

+The build (`yarn build`) runs the TypeScript compiler first, turning the TypeScript files into JavaScript files in the `dist` folder.
+The build process will then copy the `views` folder to the `dist` folder.

 ## Technologies used

 * [Concurrently](https://www.npmjs.com/package/concurrently).